2022 Tax Information & Sprintax

 GVSU has agreed to cover the cost of the Federal 8843 filing documents for the first 130 GVSU International Students to use Sprintax's software.
 Sprintax's software can produce both the Federal and State filing documents.
 You can choose to purchase the State filing document in addition to the Federal document.
 However, City filing forms are not created using Sprintax's software.
 Please visit the Michigan Department of Treasury website for more information on State and City filing requirements and forms.

-Did you receive a stimulus check in 2021?
+Did you receive a stimulus check in 2022?
 If you did, this was an ERROR!
-Listen to this NPR piece featuring Sprintax Vice President, Enda Kelleher which discusses the steps a nonresident should take if they received a stimulus check in error in 2020.
+Listen to this NPR piece featuring Sprintax Vice President, Enda Kelleher which discusses the steps a nonresident should take if they received a stimulus check in error.

 The $1,200 stimulus checks were intended exclusively for US citizens and resident aliens.
 However, thousands of nonresidents, who were not entitled to the payment, were sent a check by mistake.
 Nonresidents who received the check in error are typically required to file an amended tax return and send the payment back to the IRS.